statisticsnorway/mimir/README.md

 ## Getting started

-Download and install Node and NPM from https://nodejs.org/en/ Make sure to get the LTS version, not the Current or Latest.
+Download and install Node version **18.12.1** from https://nodejs.org/en/ Make sure to keep the version synced to the one used by gradle, foind in `build.gradle` under `node { version: ... }`.

-Install latest Enonic XP according to [docs for you platform](https://developer.enonic.com/start)
+Install latest Enonic CLI according to [docs for you platform](https://developer.enonic.com/start)

 ## Installing dependencies
-*Do **not** run `npm install` because this might install the incorrect versions of packages* *<br>Gradle will do this for you when you run `enonic project deploy`*
+Do **not** run `npm install` because this might install the incorrect versions of packages.

+Gradle will do this for you when you run `enonic project deploy`.
+This command does all the steps necessary to get a finished artifact which can be installed on XP.
+It will install dependencies and compile, bundle etc. a production ready JAR file.

 ## Starting Enonic XP locally in development mode
-### Start your sandbox
+### Sandbox
+Create a sandbox with the same version as our QA server is running, or as specified by `xpVersion` in `gradle.properties`.

 Open your preferred terminal and run:
 ```
 enonic sandbox start
 ```
-This will either help you create a new sandbox, or start an existing sandbox
+This will either help you create a new sandbox, or start an existing sandbox.
+It is **not** recommended to put the version number in the sandbox name, since usaully when we upgrade to a new version of XP we upgrade an existing sandbox.

 ### Build and Deploy
 After you have your sandbox up and running, you can build and/or deploy the project by using: